TD-Addon/StandardsValidator/WARNINGS.md

 ### Adds topic which is not defined in this file
 `AddTopic X` crashes Morrowind.exe if topic `X` does not exist.
 If the topic is defined in a master file, all is well.

+### Uses global variable quantity which is not defined in this file
+`AddItem X Y` and `RemoveItem X Y` don't work in Morrowind.exe if `Y` is a local variable.

 ## Magic

 ### Uses effect